hoanhan101/links/README.md

 ## Quotes

+> A little learning is a dangerous thing; Drink deep, or taste not the Pierian
+> spring.

+> Alexander Pope

 > "Everyone can be taught to sculpt: Michelangelo would have had to be taught
 > how not to.
 So it is with the great programmers".
 Perlis is saying that the
 > greats have some internal quality that transcends their training.
 But where